Tennessee Receiving Grant to Boost College Degree Completions

 TBR Chancellor John Morgan will recommend Seymour’s appointment to the Board during its quarterly meeting in Nashville on Thursday, Dec.
 5. If approved, Seymour will become president on Jan.
 2, replacing Carl Hite, who will retire at the end of the year after leading Cleveland State for 17 years.
 Seymour currently serves as vice president for Institutional Advancement at Jackson State Community College in Jackson, Tenn.

-University of Memphis have been selected and will meet for the first time in
+The Search Advisory Committee members for a new president of the University of Memphis have been selected and will meet for the first time in December following a public forum on the UofM campus about the search process.

 The TBR Completion Initiative Support Program is designed to provide grant funds to help TBR campuses increase the educational attainment level of all citizens of the state of Tennessee, with a primary focus on underrepresented and other targeted student populations.
 For details and application information, visit